ciromdrs/blox-lang/doc/README.md

 1 Introduction
 Blox is a fractal language, that is, everything is a block, composed by children blocks.
-Variables, functions, classes, modules, etc., are blocks.
+Types, functions, classes, modules, etc., are blocks.

 2 Syntax